mk-fg/python-libraptorq/README.rst

 | Each symbol can be up to 65.535 (2**16 - 1) bytes long.
 | This sums up to ~881 GiB max for one encoder input.

-Encoded data will always be at least 4x larger in size than the original.
+Encoded data will be roughly same size as original plus the "repair symbols", i.e. almost no size overhead, except for what is intentionally generated.

 .. _CFFI: http://cffi.readthedocs.org/
 .. _libRaptorQ: https://github.com/LucaFulchir/libRaptorQ/